stonebranch-marketplace/udm-gw-trading-partner-file-upload-regex/README.md

 # udm-gw-trading-partner-file-upload-regex
-Universal Task to automate File Transfer activities in UDM Gateway.
+Universal Task to automate Trading Partner File Upload using a Regex or Generic Filename Pattern in UDM Gateway.

 # Disclaimer